lelylan/lelylan-node/README.md

 * Fork and clone the repository.
 * Run `npm install` for dependencies.
 * Run `make test` to execute all specs.
-* Run `make test-watch` to run your test suite at any change.
+* Run `make test-watch` to auto execute all specs when a file change.

 ## Coding guidelines